GinoKarro/GameServers/README.md

 ***
 ## How to

-Simply clone the repo and run this command using Powershell :
+Simply clone the repo in *C:/Code* and run this command using Powershell :

     #This Starts the menu launcher.
     ./#MenuStarter.ps1